LMJL-Alea/ktest/r-pkg/README.md

 kt$multivariate_test(verbose=1)
 ```

-Tune each parameter of the nystrom approximation with function
+Tune each parameter of the Nystrom approximation with the function
+`set_test_params()`:

-`set_test_params` : - `nystrom` : if True, use the Nystrom
+- `nystrom` : if True, use the Nystrom approximation
-approximation - `n_landmarks` : number of landmarks to use (subsample
+- `n_landmarks` : number of landmarks to use (subsample used to compute
+  the anchors).
-used to compute the anchors). - `n_anchors` : number of anchors to use
+- `n_anchors` : number of anchors to use (eigenvectors associated to a
-(eigenvectors associated to a matrix defined with the landmarks). -
+  matrix defined with the landmarks).
-`landmark_method` : how to choose the landmarks among
+- `landmark_method` : how to choose the landmarks among
+  (`random`,`kmeans`)
-(`random`,`kmeans`) - `anchor_basis` : matrix used to define the anchors
+- `anchor_basis` : matrix used to define the anchors among
-among - `k` : second moment of the landmarks. - `s` : total covariance
+  - `k` : second moment of the landmarks.
-of the landmarks. - `w` : within group covariance of the landmarks.
+  - `s` : total covariance of the landmarks.
+  - `w` : within group covariance of the landmarks.

 ``` r
 # Python call through reticulate